bazilinskyy/coupled-sim/README.md

 ## Environment
 ![](ReadmeFiles/night_mode_view.png)

 The coupled simulator supports both day and night-time settings.
 Figure above shows a view of the night mode.
-Figure below shows the top view of the environment.
+Figures below shows the top view of the environment.
 It is a model of a US-like city containing:
 - Network of 2-lane roads.
 - Loop of 4-lane road (partially surrounded by buildings).
 - Loop of 6-lane road (partially surrounded by buildings).